simplylogicninjas/sl-widget-dockablepanels/README.md

 * Panels can be hidden and made visible again inside another panel.
 * Panel state is cached (Panels will retain content on dragging)
 * Layout can be saved.
+* Supports listviews as content starting with Mendix version 9.6.0

 ### 2.2 Modeler example